- ICH GCP

 Detailed Description

-It is known that melanoma cancers have mutations (changes in genetic material) that are specific to an individual patient and tumor.
+It is known that melanoma cancers have mutations (changes in genetic material) that are specific to each patient and tumor.
 These mutations can cause the tumor cells to produce proteins that appear very different from the body's own cells.
-It is possible that these proteins used in a vaccine may induce strong immune responses, which may help the body fight any tumor cells that could cause the melanoma to come back in the future.
+It is possible that the proteins used in a vaccine may cause strong immune responses, which may help the body fight any tumor cells that could allow the melanoma to come back in the future.

-Melanoma cells will be obtained either by tumor surgery or tumor biopsy.
+In this study, melanoma cells will be obtained either by tumor surgery or tumor biopsy.
 The genetic material contained in the melanoma cells will be examined for the presence of tumor-specific mutations.
 This information will be used to prepare small protein fragments, which are called "peptides".
-The vaccine will consist of up to 20 of these peptides mixed with two drugs that activate the immune system called Poly-ICLC (Hiltonol®) and Montanide®.
+Each NeoVax vaccine will consist of up to 20 peptides mixed with two drugs that activate the immune system called Poly-ICLC (Hiltonol®) and Montanide®.

 Study Type